 - Improper Distribution.
-The cargo needs to be distributed so it bears an even weight.
+Distributing cargo evenly is important.
 Having too much weight up front or in the back could throw the vehicle off balance and the driver could lose control while on the road.

 - Driver Fatigue.
 Commercial truck drivers often drive long hours for days on end.
 While they’re supposed to take breaks to sleep, they may choose to adhere to their schedule than rest.
 Exhausted commercial drivers can fall asleep at the wheel and drift into other lanes or run off the road.

 - Driver Error.
 Driving a semi-trailer takes skill and practice.
 An untrained or inattentive driver may not give themselves and other drivers enough time to signal a turn or a lane change or may try to maneuver when they’re going too fast.